Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 This sample first leverages the ASP.NET Core OpenID Connect middleware to sign in the user.
 On the home page it displays the various `claims` that the user's [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) contained.
 The ID token is used by the asp.net security middleware to build the [ClaimsPrincipal](https://docs.microsoft.com/dotnet/api/system.security.claims.claimsprincipal), accessible via **HttpContext.User** in the code.

-This web application allows users to list all users in their tenant or a list of all the app roles and groups the signed in user is assigned to depending on the app role they have been assigned to.
-The idea is to provide an example of how, within an application, access to certain functionality is restricted to subsets of users depending on which role they belong to.
-The sample also shows how to use the [Policy-based authorization in ASP.NET Core](https://docs.microsoft.com/aspnet/core/security/authorization/policies).
+This web application allows users to list all users in their tenant or a list of all the app roles and groups the signed in user is assigned to.
+The idea is to provide an example of how, within an application, access to certain functionality is restricted to subsets of users based on which role they belong to.
+The sample also shows how to use the app roles in [Policy-based authorization in ASP.NET Core](https://docs.microsoft.com/aspnet/core/security/authorization/policies).

-This kind of authorization is implemented using role-based access control (RBAC).
+This type of authorization is implemented using role-based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users or groups.
-The administrator can then assign roles to different users and groups to control who has then access to certain content and functionality.
+The administrator can then assign roles to different users and groups to control who has then access to certain content and functionality within the application.

-This sample application defines the following two *Application Roles*:
+This sample application defines the following two *App roles*:

 - `DirectoryViewers`: Have the ability to view any directory user's roles and security group assignments.
 - `UserReaders`: Have the ability to view a list of users in the directory.

-These application roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
+These App roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
 When a user signs into the application, Azure AD emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
-Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](https://docs.microsoft.com/powershell/module/azuread/?view=azureadps-2.0).
+Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](https://docs.microsoft.com/powershell/module/azuread).
 In this sample, application role management is done through the Azure portal or using PowerShell.

 NOTE: Role claims will not be present for guest users in a tenant if the `https://login.microsoftonline.com/common/` endpoint is used as the authority to sign in users.
+Azure AD can emit app roles only if the tenanted end point `https://login.microsoftonline.com/{tenant Id}/` is being used.

 ![Sign in with the Microsoft identity platform](ReadmeFiles/sign-in.png)